jdoleary/Spellmasons/docs/QAProtocol.md

 - Test saving if you modify underworld with new elements added to the level that need to be serialized
 - Test loading an old save file for backwards compatibility

+Next:
+- [ ] Back compat: underworld.events is not iterable

 August:
 - [x] Verify that new license is included with game
 - [x] Disable doom scroll mod for now